MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Invariant Causal Mechanisms through Distribution Matching. [[paper]](https://arxiv.org/abs/2206.11646)
+  - Mathieu Chevalley, Charlotte Bunne, Andreas Krause, Stefan Bauer.
+  - Key Word: Domain Generalization; Causal Inference.
+  - <details><summary>Digest</summary> Learning representations that capture the underlying data generating process is a key problem for data efficient and robust use of neural networks.
+One key property for robustness which the learned representation should capture and which recently received a lot of attention is described by the notion of invariance.
+In this work we provide a causal perspective and new algorithm for learning invariant representations.
+Empirically we show that this algorithm works well on a diverse set of tasks and in particular we observe state-of-the-art performance on domain generalization, where we are able to significantly boost the score of existing models.

+- On Pre-Training for Federated Learning. [[paper]](https://arxiv.org/abs/2206.11488)
+  - Hong-You Chen, Cheng-Hao Tu, Ziwei Li, Han-Wei Shen, Wei-Lun Chao.
+  - Key Word: Pre-training; Federated Learning; Training with Sythetic Data.
+  - <details><summary>Digest</summary> In most of the literature on federated learning (FL), neural networks are initialized with random weights.
+In this paper, we present an empirical study on the effect of pre-training on FL.
+Specifically, we aim to investigate if pre-training can alleviate the drastic accuracy drop when clients' decentralized data are non-IID.
+We focus on FedAvg, the fundamental and most widely used FL algorithm.
+We found that pre-training does largely close the gap between FedAvg and centralized learning under non-IID data, but this does not come from alleviating the well-known model drifting problem in FedAvg's local training.
+Instead, how pre-training helps FedAvg is by making FedAvg's global aggregation more stable.
+When pre-training using real data is not feasible for FL, we propose a novel approach to pre-train with synthetic data.

 - Mitigating Data Heterogeneity in Federated Learning with Data Augmentation. [[paper]](https://arxiv.org/abs/2206.09979)
   - Artur Back de Luca, Guojun Zhang, Xi Chen, Yaoliang Yu.
   - Key Word: Federated Learning; Domain Generalization; Data Augmentation.